 Our success will depend on properly sizing our company through growth and contraction cycles caused in part by changing business conditions, which places a significant strain on our management and on our administrative, operational and financial resources.
+For example, in connection with the coronavirus pandemic, we asked most of our personnel, including all of our administrative employees, to work remotely, restricted on-site staff to only those personnel who must perform activities that must be completed on-site, implemented social distancing on-site, and closed certain of our offices temporarily.
+Our increased reliance on personnel working from home may negatively impact productivity, or disrupt, delay, or otherwise adversely impact our business.
+In addition, this could increase our cyber security risk, create data accessibility concerns, and make us more susceptible to communication disruptions, any of which could adversely impact our business operations or delay necessary interactions with the FDA, manufacturing sites, research or clinical trial sites.
 To manage through such cycles, we must expand or contract our facilities, our operational, financial and management systems and our personnel.
 If we were unable to manage growth and contractions effectively our business would be harmed.